jhumphry/gazetteer_etl/README.md

     database arguments:
       --dry-run [LOG FILE]  Dump commands to a file rather than executing them on the database
-      --database DATABASE   PostgreSQL database to use (default usgnis) --user USER           PostgreSQL user for upload
+      --database DATABASE   PostgreSQL database to use (default gazetteer) --user USER           PostgreSQL user for upload
       --password PASSWORD   PostgreSQL user password
       --host HOST           PostgreSQL host (if using TCP/IP) --port PORT           PostgreSQL port (if required)

 ### `gazetteer_extract.py`

-This program uploads data from a file to the existing `usgnis` schema in the database.
+This program uploads data from a file to the existing schema in the database.
 The optional `TYPE` parameter can be used to over-ride the automatic recognition of the destination table from the file name.

     $ python3 gazetteer_extract.py --help